ZachariasHultman/Stocks/README.md

 By right clicking on where you want to paste it in the python sheet you'll get options of how to paste it, named as "paste options" in the menu.

+If you are not using Excel make sure to export it from your program as an ".xslx"-file.

 # Magic_algorithm
 Start the program by double click the "magic_algorithm.py" file.